VistaCareTech/vistacare_communications_docs/docs/Tools.md

 ## BOM Report [NWT]

-This plugin exports the NWT Bill of Materials (BOM) and Bill of Labour (BOL) for the currently selected FDSA polygons.
+This tool exports the NWT Bill of Materials (BOM) and Bill of Labour (BOL) for the currently selected FDSA polygons.

 The following steps will allow you to execute the BOM Report functionality: